 - Upholding the principles and values of the NHS Constitution where members deliver NHS-funded services.

 - Working constructively and proactively with other healthcare providers, whether privately or publicly-funded, to deliver integrated care.

-- Participating in and supporting health education and training as appropriate.
+- Participating in and supporting education and training of the healthcare workforce

 - Fully meeting the NHS’s standards for transparency and information about patient outcomes and to be full participants in the CQC inspection regime.

 - Ensuring appropriate arrangements exist to listen and respond to patients’ concerns.